 Dry brushing can be done over the whole body, including the face (which requires a smaller, gentler brush).
-If we were to put together a "dry brushing starter pack" we'd go with the above: a long handled horse hair bath brush for all those hard to reach places, a hand-held horse hair bath brush for doing justice to your arms, legs, front, and chest, and a super soft goat-hair facial brush (which is like one of those fancy sonic spinner brushes, sans plastic plus the power of the human hand).
+If we were to put together a "dry brushing starter pack" we'd go with the above: a long handled horse hair bath brush for all those hard to reach places, a hand-held horse hair bath brush for doing justice to your arms, legs, front, and chest, and a small, round facial brush (which is like one of those fancy sonic spinner brushes, sans plastic plus the power of the human hand).

 Bristles should be firm but not so firm that brushing hurts!
 Post-brushing, skin will be rosy—like children's cheeks post snow romp—but should not red like a cartoon tea kettle.
-We often have people start out with horsehair or goat hair bristle brushes and then graduate to a firmer tampico blend bristle brush when they become addicted accustomed to the vigor of brushing.
+We often have people start out with horsehair or goat hair bristle brushes and then graduate to a firmer bristle brush when they become addicted accustomed to the vigor of brushing.